Skip to content

 To open the current directory with an editor, press E (shift+e).

-To change the default editor, you can set the EDITOR environment variable in your terminal.
+To change the default file editor, you can set the EDITOR environment variable in your terminal or you can use the editor config option (take priority over EDITOR environment variable).
+To change the default directory editor, you can use the dir_editor config option.
 For example:

 Terminal window